jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-36.md

 profaned my holy name, when they said to them, These [are] the people of Enki, and are gone forth out of his land.
-21} But I had pity for mine holy name, which the house of Israel had profaned among the heathen, whither they went.
+21} But I had pity for mine holy name, which the Israelites had profaned among the heathen, whither they went.

-22 Therefore say to Israelites, Thus saith Enki; I do not [this] for your sakes, O house of Israel, but for mine holy name’s sake, which ye have profaned among the heathen, whither you went.
+22 Therefore say to Israelites, Thus saith Enki; I do not [this] for your sakes, O Israelites, but for mine holy name’s sake, which ye have profaned among the heathen, whither you went.
 23}
 And I will sanctify my great name, which was profaned among the heathen, which you have profaned in the midst of